Dake-666/LiHangqi/_pages/about.md

 [[Patent]](https://worldwide.espacenet.com/patent/search/family/090792079/publication/CN117953504A?q=117953504)

-- A multi-mode Dunhuang scroll conjugation method uses text matching, a twin network, and OCR to extract masks, pair images, and calculate candidate positions.
+- A multi-mode Dunhuang scroll conjugation method using text matching, a twin network, and OCR to extract masks, pair images, and calculate candidate positions.
 - Multi-modal text and contour matching enhance accuracy, and global splicing employs image search techniques.
 This method applies to Dunhuang scroll conjugation and advances research in ancient linguistics and social studies.
 </div>
 </div>